 And cubes…

-The simple prep, edible engineering project kept them entertained for an hour.
+The simple prep to these STEM structure and the fact that it was edible kept them entertained for an hour.
 There were endless combinations and possibilities!